ulipese/ulipese/README.md

 ### 💻 About me
 <p>
 Hello, my name is Felipe Sousa, I'm 16 years old and I'm studying web development.
-I have knowledge with HTML, CSS, a bit of JavaScript and git.
+I have knowledge with HTML, CSS, a bit of JavaScript, Sass (.scss) and git.
 </p>